openintegrationhub/Connectors/Adapters/AdapterGuide.md

 having a scheduled job periodically make calls for changes that may or may not have occurred.

-# Descriptions of standardized Actions or Triggers
+# Descriptions of standardized actions or triggers
 It is important to define common rules on how an adapter responds to changes and performs actions on generic domain objects.
 If adapters follow common behavior, it is possible to build integrations by combining